mighty-gerbils/gerbil/doc/reference/std/html/tal.md

 ```

-## tal:content: Replace the content of an element
+## tal:content : Replace the content of an element

 *Syntax*